Want to experience all Barbados has to offer?

 There are not as many amenities in St. Philip, however, you’ll find there’s a shopping complex at Six Cross Roads that should be able to cater to all your needs.

-For more information, see our page on the parish of St. Philip.
+For more information, visit our page about the parish of St. Philip.

 St. John is located on the east coast of Barbados and has spectacular views of the wild Atlantic Ocean.